anaclumos/extracranial/Brain/Projects/PEOPLE/PEOPLE.md

 No information will be provided on any individuals except for their occupation.

 :::tip
-I randomize the list to prevent anyone on the top from getting all the attention 😉 Try refreshing the page!
+I randomize the list (on every page load) and the sidebar (on every site build) to prevent anyone on the top from getting all the attention 😉
+Try refreshing the page!
 :::